This post continues from the Operationalize Your World. Do read it first to get the context.

 Part 3: View and Dashboard

 Import the view, then the dashboard.
-Choose Overwrite if you’re importing for the 2nd time, or have the old OYW views/dashboards.
+Choose Overwrite if you’re importing for the 2nd time, or have the old Operationalize Your World views/dashboards.

 Import the Dashboards.
-You can import them in any order.
 When you are done, it looks something like this.

 Once imported, take your well deserved coffee break!
 It you have a large environment, it can take an hour for all the dashboards, super metrics, policies, groups, to be applied.
 During the process, you may see the known error while trying to open a dashboard.
 Just wait an hour or so.